-Question

-True or False: An agent or broker can create a Marketplace user account at HealthCare.gov for a consumer.

-Options

-A. True

-B. False

-Correct Answer

-В

-Positive Feedback

-Correct!
-An agent or broker may assist the consumer in creating the consumer's account if needed, but the consumer or a legally authorized representative must create his or her own Marketplace username and password and should not share this information with third parties, including agents and brokers.
-Agents and brokers may not log in as the consumer, using the consumer's username and password, when assisting consumers in the Marketplace Pathway.
+Help guide the consumer in setting up his or her own Marketplace user account.
+You can assist the consumer in creating his or her account, if needed, but the consumer or a legally authorized representative must enter his or her own information into the application.
+The consumer or legally authorized representative must also create his or her own Marketplace username and password and should not share this information with third parties, including agents and brokers.
+You may not log in as the consumer, using the consumer's ID and password when assisting a consumer using the Marketplace Pathway.
+Doing so violates the terms and conditions of using Marketplace systems.
+It is also a violation of the Marketplace Agreement(s) that you sign.